Accelerating Early Stage Drug Discovery with PAM

 Posted: 08/24/2010 12:00:00 AM EDT | 0

 In order to accelerate drug discovery, many labs are increasingly looking to the use of predictive modeling and proteomics to accelerate early stage research.
 At $1M/day, the costs and risks are enormous and the path can be up to 15 years long.
-Cost-effective ways to reduce the time-to-market are needed that can eliminate R&D bottlenecks and reduce reliance on the small, yet high-cost pool of suitably qualified analytical scientists (PhDs) in the bio-pharma sector.
+Cost-effective ways to reduce the time-to-market are needed that can eliminate R&D bottlenecks and reduce reliance on the small, yet high-cost pool of suitably qualified analytical scientists (PhDs) in the pharma technology sector.

 Early stage drug discovery labs are being squeezed by their management to do more with less time and resources.
 Current analytical lab-based solutions are costly in terms of equipment and staff, and this process creates what can be significant time delays that may also impact results.
 What is needed is a simple Protein Aggregation Monitor (PAM).
 A PAM could quickly (in seconds vs. 20 minutes via HPLC) measure relative protein size or protein-protein interactions that involve size changes.